makayla-moster/HammerBot/README.md

 2. Make any contributions in your fork
 3. Create a [pull request](https://github.com/makayla-moster/HammerBot/pulls)

 Your pull request will then be reviewed.
+Please read the [Contributing Guidelines](https://github.com/makayla-moster/HammerBot/blob/main/CONTRIBUTING.md) before creating your first pull request.

 ### Setting Up HammerBot
 After forking the repository: